AyoubMaimmadi/Audieyes/README.md

 ### Project Planning and Setup

 -   **Practice:** Define project goals, requirements, and success metrics.
-Set up version control for your codebase.
+Set up version control for our codebase.
 -   **Tools:** Use Jira for task tracking and Git with GitHub for version control and collaboration.

 ### Data Management

--   **Practice:** Collect, preprocess, and annotate your video dataset.
+-   **Practice:** Collect, preprocess, and annotate our video dataset.
 Establish data versioning and quality monitoring processes.
 -   **Tools:** Use DVC or Pachyderm for data versioning and Labelbox or Supervisely for data annotation.

 ### Model Development